18 Top-Rated Small Towns in Connecticut

 Located on Connecticut's Gold Coast, Greenwich is a financial powerhouse and also an exciting place to visit.
 As one of the Nutmeg state's oldest towns, it also represents one of the richest.

 Less than an hour train ride from New York City, Greenwich gives the feel of a small town with all the amenities of the big city.
 Restaurants are world-class, as is the shopping.
 You'll find the usual high-end brands, but also a hip selection of one-of-a-kind boutiques and galleries.
+This has helped it to become one of the top weekend getaway destinations in Connecticut.

 For the nature-lover, be sure to stop at the Audubon Center.
 This 300-acre sanctuary will have you feeling like you are a world away.
 You can also walk the town exploring the bustling Greenwich Avenue or visit attractions like the Flinn Gallery or Bruce Museum, an eclectic place where artifacts and exhibits are carefully curated for every visitor.
 The Philip Johnson Glass House is an architect lover's dream.